'‘I feel the real use of my degree is the critical thinking ability that I learned...'

 Catherine found that her two major subjects worked well in combination.
 ‘I pursued more of an ecological focus with my biology, and was especially interested in marine systems.
 I also studied a fair bit of applied statistics.’

-'I started work in Statistical Methods, supporting the running and release of sub-annual business surveys and statistics, and providing analytical support.
-I’m now on a secondment where I’m building and testing some software which will improve the way we process and analyse our sub-annual statistics.’
+‘I started work in Statistical Methods, supporting the running and release of sub-annual business surveys and statistics, and providing analytical support.
+I went on a secondment where I built and tested some software to improve the way we processed and analysed our sub-annual statistics.’

-Catherine feels her degree prepared her well for her work, and says she uses her statistics skills most days in her job.
+Catherine feels her degree prepared her well for her work, and says she used her statistics skills most days in her job.

 Following her own experience, Catherine’s advice to prospective students is to make their own decisions when choosing their degree.